telerik/blazor-docs/knowledge-base/tooltip-callout-position.md

 ---
-title: Hide the Tooltip Callout or Change its Position
+title: Hide the Tooltip Callout or Change Its Position
 description: Learn how to customize the appearance and behavior of the Tooltip small arrow, including adjusting the callout position and hiding it when necessary.
 type: how-to
-page_title: Hide the Tooltip Callout or Change its Position
+page_title: Hide the Tooltip Callout or Change Its Position
 slug: tooltip-kb-callout-position
 tags: tooltip, styling, callout
 ticketid: 1628953, 1565205